2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/003_Karnaugh_Maps.md

-Simplifying your conditionals with Karnaugh Maps
+Simplifying your conditionals with Karnaugh Maps {#karnaugh}
 ------------------------------------------------

 Karnaugh maps are a useful tool to simplify boolean algebra expressions, as well as identifying and potentially solving race conditions.